Top Paris activities

 Read more

-Pont Alexandre III (Pass By)
+Pont Alexandre III (pass by)

 Pont Alexandre III was built for the 1900 Universal Exhibition and to seal the Franco-Russian Alliance.
 Its central feature is the Paris coat of arms covered in gold leaf and two nymphs symbolising the river Seine.
 On the other side of the bridge, you’ll see the arms of Saint Petersburg, and two nymphs symbolising the river Neva.